aackerman/talks/js-to-js-compilation/index.md

-[ ] - Create slides showing the input and output of the React codemods [ ] - Create slides showing the inputs and outputs of Babel [ ] - Create slides to discuss the tweet from the MeteorJS team [ ] - Discuss eslint "auto-fixing"
+[ ] - Create slides showing the input and output of the React codemods [ ] - Create slides showing the inputs and outputs of Babel [ ] - Create slides to discuss the tweet from the MeteorJS team [ ] - Create slides discussing the major patterns available in Babel [ ] - Discuss eslint "auto-fixing"
 [ ] - Discuss "auto-imports"